-A recent study, conducted at the University of Birmingham in England, looked at a completely different benefit of caffeine.
+A 2008 study, conducted at the University of Birmingham in England, looked at a completely different benefit of caffeine.
 It studied the effect the stimulant had during exercise on exogenous carbohydrate oxidation—which is the rate at which consumed carbs are burned.

-Cyclists received either a 6-percent glucose solution, a 6-percent glucose solution plus caffeine, or plain water during a two-hour indoor cycling test.
+Cyclists received either a 6% glucose solution, a 6% glucose solution plus caffeine, or plain water during a two-hour indoor cycling test.
 The researchers found that the rate at which the consumed carbohydrates were burned was 26 percent higher in the cyclists receiving carbs with caffeine than in those receiving carbs without caffeine.
 The study’s authors concluded that caffeine may have increased the rate of glucose absorption in the intestine, providing fuel to the working muscles more quickly.
 The likely effect on performance is the ability to work harder for a longer period of time without becoming fatigued.

 Caffeine After Exercise

 Here we’re not talking about consuming caffeine after exercise to produce a benefit outside of the happiness found in a cozy post-run coffee, but rather how taking in caffeine before a workout may make you feel better after the workout.
 A 2007 study from the University of Georgia found that pre-exercise caffeine intake reduced post-exercise muscle soreness by 50 percent.
 This is another effect that is unlikely to be felt by regular caffeine users, however.
 So again, wean yourself off caffeine for one week before big races or an important marathon training run, dose up that morning, and expect to not only perform better but also to experience faster muscle recovery afterward.